-The curriculum is the subject content taught across Dell Primary School ensures learning and personal development for all pupils.
-Its core foundations are taken from the Early Learning Goals (EYFS) and the National Curriculum for Key Stage 1 and 2.
-But of equal importance, our curriculum goes well beyond the statutory requirements.
-We have developed a bespoke curriculum, linking some established schemes of work with those designed by the school’s leaders alongside staff, to ensure the needs of our children and their families are met.
-The importance of the school’s locality and community as a learning resource is embedded throughout.
-This learning is then enriched with a curriculum that extends their learning beyond the locality to an understanding of their place in the UK and wider, with exciting global and multicultural content.
+The curriculum is the subject content taught across Dell Primary School that ensures learning and personal development for all pupils.
+Its core foundations are taken from the Early Years Foundation Stage Framework and the National Curriculum for Key Stage 1 and 2.
+However, our curriculum goes well beyond the statutory requirements.
+We have developed a bespoke curriculum, linking established schemes of work with those designed by the school’s leaders alongside staff, to ensure the needs of our children and their families are met.
+The importance of the school’s locality and community as a learning resource underpins learning throughout the curriculum, forming a firm foundation for exciting global and multicultural content.

 Beyond the knowledge that the academic curriculum provides, we are passionate about teaching our pupils to grow as individuals.
 We have created a programme of personal and social education to nurture pupils to become positive, confident adults.
-These skills, values and attitudes are taught as a PSHE programme as well as being woven into the fabric of the topics across the school’s curriculum.
+These skills, values and attitudes are evident in our ethos, promoted through our belief in our core values and taught as a PSHE programme as well as being woven into the fabric of all areas curriculum study.
 We place great emphasis on social, moral, spiritual and cultural learning along with promoting British values in a range of creative forms.

 - To create a happy school environment that is inclusive, diverse and safe and which promotes the building of positive relationships with others.